Prostitution in Niger: Sex trafficking

 Niger is a source, transit, and destination country for women and children subjected to sex trafficking.
-Victims from Benin, Burkina Faso, Cameroon, Ghana, Mali, Nigeria, and Togo are exploited in sex trafficking in Niger.
+Victims from Benin, Burkina Faso, Cameroon, Ghana, Algeria, Mali, Nigeria, and Togo are exploited in sex trafficking in Niger.
 Corrupt marabouts or loosely organised clandestine networks may also place Nigerien girls into commercial sex.
 Nigerien girls are subjected to sex trafficking along the border with Nigeria, sometimes with the complicity of their families.
 In the Tahoua region of Niger, some girls in forced marriages may be exploited in commercial sex after fleeing these nominal unions.
 In Algeria, Nigerien women and girls were vulnerable to sex trafficking.

 Nigerien women and children are recruited from Niger and transported to Nigeria, North Africa, the Middle East, and Europe where they are subjected to sex trafficking.
 Some migrants were suspected to be traffickers, particularly Nigerien migrants to Algeria.
 Traffickers operated primarily small, freelance operations in loosely organised networks of individuals, including some marabouts.
 There have been reports of freelance business people (both men and women) and informal travel agencies that recruit women to the Middle East or to northern Nigeria for sex trafficking.
 Niger is a transit country for women and children from West and Central Africa migrating to North Africa and Western Europe, where some are subjected to sex trafficking.
 In some instances, law enforcement and border officials have accepted bribes from traffickers to facilitate the transportation of victims through the country.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Niger as a 'Tier 2 Watch List' country.